cschlisner/CLC/README.md

 ##Installation
+1. Load the Arduino/CLC.ino onto your Arduino and make sure it's on COM3

-Simply put the CLC-master/CLC directory wherever you want and run CLC.exe
+2. Simply put the "CLC app" directory wherever you want and run CLC.exe